Residential tenancies - COVID-19 response

 Renters – including tenants, long-stay residents in residential parks, boarders and lodgers – experiencing difficulty paying rent due to financial hardship caused by COVID-19 should contact their landlord as soon as possible.

 Renters and landlords are encouraged to be open about their situation and explore possibilities to get through this crisis together.
-Options for discussion include whether the tenancy or accommodation agreement can be varied to provide:
+Options for discussion include:

 - deferring rent payments to a specified later date when the renter’s income improves;